phoenixframework/phoenix/H_ecto_models.md

 This guide assumes that we have generated our new application with Ecto.
 If we're using an older Phoenix app, or we used the `--no-ecto` option to generate our application, all is not lost.
 Please follow the instructions in the "Integrating Ecto into an Existing Application" section below.

 This guide also assumes that we will be using PostgreSQL.
-For instructions on switching to MySQL, please see the "Using MySQL" section below.
+For instructions on switching to MySQL, please see the [Using MySQL Guide](http://www.phoenixframework.org/docs/using-mysql).

 Now that we all have Ecto and Postgrex installed and configured, the easiest way to use Ecto models is to generate a resource through the `phoenix.gen.html` task.
 Let's generate a `User` resource with `name`, `email`, `bio`, and `number_of_pets` fields.